Best Romantic Places to Visit in Europe in 2023

 Are you keen to surprise your partner with a romantic escape?
 Or maybe you’re looking for a suitable destination to pop the question?
 Whatever the reason, Europe has no shortage of incredible romantic places to visit.
-Not only are there classic destinations such as Paris, but hidden gems like Croatia’s Galesnjak Island or Salzburg in Austria.
-If you’re after the best romantic places to go in Europe, you’ve come to the right place!
+There are classic destinations such as Paris and hidden gems like Croatia’s Galesnjak Island or Salzburg in Austria.
+If you’re after the best romantic places in Europe, you’ve come to the right place!

 Keep reading this guide with the top places to visit in Europe if you want to organize a romantic trip: from Italy to France to Norway, the selection is absolutely overwhelming!